Chris-Craft Boats: History

 After the war, Chris-Craft introduced a new lineup of civilian pleasure boats in time for the massive American consumer expansion of the 1950s.
 That decade marked the height of company prestige, and the Chris-Craft brand name became virtually synonymous with pleasure boating.
 The company offered 159 different models, and it was the sales leader in many categories of small civilian powerboats.
+One of the most popular Chris-Craft boats is the 1955 21' Chris-Craft Cobra.

 Chris Crafts were considered to be among the finest available, popular with famous customers such as Dean Martin, Katharine Hepburn, Frank Sinatra, and Elvis Presley.
 Made from mahogany and featuring liberal teak and brass, they were easy to operate by weekend boaters.

 Chris-Craft manufactured its first fiberglass boat by 1955.
 The company added a metal boat division in 1957, designated as the Roamer Steel Boats Division (RSBD).
 This was founded upon its purchase of the Roamer Boat Company, and the boats became known as Chris Craft Roamers.

 The company was acquired by Shields & Company's NAFI Corporation in 1960, but continued to operate independently.
 Chris-Craft Industries sold its boat division to Murray Industries in 1981, while retaining the Chris-Craft trademark and licensed it to Murray.
 Outboard Marine Corporation acquired the boat company in 1989, then went into bankruptcy in 2000 and was purchased by Genmar Holdings.
 Genmar sold the Chris-Craft boat division to Stellican Ltd., then Stellican purchased the Chris-Craft trademark from News Corporation, thus reuniting the two parts of the boat company.